 So you want to start a professional blog?
 You’re not alone.
 In fact, there are about 500 million blogs.
 However, there’s a big difference between all those blogs and the successful blogs that actually make money, and how you start your blog might determine which group yours falls into.
 To start a WordPress blog—and do it the right way—start with web hosting.
 There, you’ll get a free domain, a free SSL certificate, and one-click WordPress installation.
 Then, choose and install a WordPress theme, customize your theme with your blog’s brand assets, develop and write engaging content, and launch your professional blog.

-The five steps on how to start a WordPress blog include:
+Here’s how to start a WordPress blog in seven easy steps:

 To set up your blog through DreamHost, follow these instructions for a one-click install:

 - Purchase a web hosting plan and create your DreamHost account

 - Choose a domain name (or import one you’ve already registered)